-The sweatshirt, cardigan and a short sleeved polo shirt with the school logo can be purchased through PMG Schoolwear, 5 Church Square, High Wycombe.
+The sweatshirt, cardigan and a short sleeved polo shirt with the school logo can be purchased through Tesco.com or PMG Schoolwear, 5 Church Square, High Wycombe.
 Telephone number: 01494 529693.

 There is usually a stock of second hand uniform which could be purchased from the school office, if required.